 How to deploy an ML monitoring service and design a live dashboard.

 We published all 40 lessons with videos, course notes, and code examples so you can learn at your own pace.
 Jump to the course website to start learning now!

 Yes, the course is 100% free.

-This is optional — you can also learn at your own pace and go through the videos, which will remain publicly available after the course cohort.
-You can follow the complete course syllabus or choose only the most relevant modules.
+This is optional — you can also learn at your own pace and go through the course materials, which are publicly available.

 The course lasts seven weeks.
 There are six modules with learning materials, and one extra week to complete the final assignment.

 However, you can also learn at your own pace — whatever works best for you!